ADENIRAN OGUNSANYA COLLEGE OF EDUCATION OTTO/IJANIKIN

 Adeniran Ogunsanya College of Education evolved as one of the bye-products of missionary education and the implementation of series of recommendations of different Education Commissions between 1900 and 1960.
-Within this period, Lagos as the capital of Nigeria and the base of the British Colonial masters and the hub of viable economic activities, witnessed unprecedented population increase.
-This unexpected population increase was responded to by the number of mission schools as well as government schools that sprang up in Lagos during this period.
-The emergence of these competing schools called for the recruitment of qualified teachers.
+Within this period, Lagos as the capital of Nigeria, the base of the British Colonial masters and the hub of viable economic activities, witnessed an unprecedented population increase.
+The unexpected population increase was responded to by the number of mission schools as well as government schools that sprang up in Lagos during that period.
+The emergence of those competing schools called for the recruitment of qualified teachers.
 Unfortunately, there was a large chunk of untrained teachers working in Lagos during that particular period.

 The early 1970s saw the formulation of educational policies and propositions which positively changed the fortune of the College and have resultantly given her opportunities to undergo significant transformation both in focus and structure over the past five decades.
-The transformation has since taken the College through an upward mobility from Grade III teachers’ college to Grade II and later to one that trains teachers for the award of Nigeria Certificate in Education and also presently serves as an affiliate college of the Ekiti State University, Ado-Ekiti awarding first degrees.
-This upward mobility can be attributed to the ever increasing demand for teachers, population explosion among those seeking admission into the College programmes and the corresponding increase in the high quality of human resources needed for training the students.
+The transformation has since taken the College through an upward mobility from Grade III teachers’ College to Grade II and later to one that trains teachers for the award of Nigeria Certificate in Education; the College at present serves as an affiliate College of the Ekiti State University, Ado-Ekiti awarding first degrees.
+This upward mobility can be attributed to the ever increasing demands for teachers, population explosion among those seeking admission into the College programmes and the corresponding increase in the high quality of human resources needed for training the students.

-With the approval of the National Universities Commission (NUC), in the year 2009, the College commenced the running of full time undergraduate programmes in Education courses in 2010 also in affiliation with the Ekiti State University, Ado-Ekiti.
-Over the years, the College has with witnessed a turbulent environment as a teacher training institute in the course of its transformation from one phase to another.
+With the approval of the National Universities Commission (NUC), in the year 2009, the College commenced the running of Full Time undergraduate programmes in Education courses in 2010 also in affiliation with the Ekiti State University, Ado-Ekiti.
+Over the years, the College has witnessed a turbulent environment as a teacher training institute in the course of its transformation from one phase to another.
 We may be compelled to argue that the fascinating history of movement of the College through different phases would have helped in the emergence of tradition that would challenge the only monolithic sub-culture that tends to dwarf other sub-cultures in the teaching profession.